 Try to work in at least 20 minutes of stretching on the day you finish your marathon.
 Keep stretching for 20 minutes per day for the next week.

-Lie on the floor, scoot your bum to the wall, and rest your legs up on the wall.
+3. Rest your legs up on the wall.
 This will greatly help to reduce any swelling that might want to occur.

 It also makes for a good, easy stretch after the marathon.
 Hold this position for about 10 minutes.
 Maybe you can shut your eyes and take a nap. :)